davestewart/davestewart-content/content/archive/work/html/rise-as-one/index.md

 ---
+date: 2014-06-12
+shortTitle: Rise As One
 description: Front end development for Rise as One World Cup campaign
-shortTitle: Rise As One
-date: 2014-06-12
+summary: |
+  Front end development for Budweiser's "Rise as One" FIFA World Cup 2014 campaign, featuring video integration and a responsive HTML5 experience across multiple devices.
+tech: HTML5, JavaScript, CSS
 tags:
   - webapp
   - html